vlimki/vlimki.dev/src/posts/calc-vol-1.md

 ___

 First finish this book and gather a deeper understanding of all the topics.
-Then just grind exercises from Thomas' Calculus and some precalculus book.
+Then just grind exercises from ~~Thomas' Calculus and some precalculus book.~~ this book mainly.

 **Notes**
-- Finish by October 15
+- Finish reading by September 19
-- Read pages 0-535 (currently on page 240).
-- Skip pages 297-397 (differential equations, polynomial approximations to functions).
-- Do exercises in the morning and read further in the afternoon.
+- After you finish reading, start focusing on chemistry and physics.
+Do math exercises for a couple of hours in the morning though.
+Start grinding chapter 4 (and partially 3 and 6) at first, then later go to chapter 5.
 - Do exercises on page 178, 240, 245-248 at some point.